Promoting, supporting and encouraging the study of the United States since 1955

 Grants may be requested for a range of activities, including (but not limited to):

-• Curriculum development at all educational levels, especially primary and secondary levels;
+• Curriculum development at all education levels, especially primary and secondary levels;

 • Student exchanges;

-• Encourage more demand for the pursuit of American studies as a specialized field of study;
+• To encourage more demand for the pursuit of American studies as a specialized field of study;

-• Seek to promote American studies as a field of study among women and within Black, Asian,
+• To seek to promote American studies as a field of study among underserved communities and schools;

-• Encourage work in the field of American Studies across academic societies and within
+• to encourage work in the field of American Studies across academic societies and within universities;

-• Support program activities throughout the United Kingdom, particularly outside of London.
+• to support activities throughout the United Kingdom, particularly outside of London.

 Application Process and Deadlines